 To get an expungement, it is beneficial to work with a skilled rights restoration lawyer.
 Their knowledge of the law’s expectations and the entire process can help ensure success.
 They can also save you from seeking the relief if you are not actually eligible.
 Together, you and your lawyer will present the court with the evidence needed for a successful outcome.

 Certain types of offenses are not eligible to be set aside (expunged) no matter how much time has passed, including non-marijuana related Class A felonies.
-They are also off the table for DUII and other driving offenses, most class B felonies except possession of controlled substances and marijuana related delivery possessions, and most sex offenses.
+Expungement is also off the table for DUII and other driving offenses, most class B felonies except possession of controlled substances, marijuana-related delivery possessions, and most sex offenses.

 The criteria in this section (and others) should only be applied to Oregon crimes.
 If you were convicted of a federal crime or move to another state, the rules will differ.
 Consultation with an attorney can make your eligibility clear.
 This is why Lohrke Law always offers a free consultation to give you an idea of cost and eligibility.